 Web browser privacy is becoming a matter of concern after data privacy policies by the Technology giants came under scrutiny.
 A browser is your window to the world of the internet.
-It’s one place where your complete internet activity can be tracked, logged, and help create a digital persona of you.
-It could be peeking into your email, political leanings, type of news you regularly read, social media postings, online shopping, financial plans, the site you visit, chat forum you participate in, your IP address, etc. The intent behind all this data gathering is purportedly pushing targeted ads your way or supposedly improve the product experience.
+It’s one place where your complete internet activity can be tracked and logged and help create a digital persona of you.
+It could be peeking into your email, political leanings, the type of news you regularly read, social media postings, online shopping, financial plans, the site you visit, the chat forum you participate in, your IP address, etc. The intent behind all this data gathering is purportedly pushing targeted ads your way or supposedly improving the product experience.

 Why is Browser Privacy important?

-Browsing data is a precious commodity to buy and sell targetted advertising or “improve usage experience” by private corporations or by governments for surveillance purposes.
-The more data transmitted online and stored on Cloud servers, the more chances it provides hackers to misuse for financial gain.
+Browsing data is a precious commodity to buy and sell targeted advertising or “improve usage experience” by private corporations or by governments for surveillance purposes.
+The more data transmitted online and stored on Cloud servers, and the more chances hackers can misuse for financial gain.

 If You’re Not Paying For It, You Become The Product.
-In the process of using free online products such as Facebook for social networking or Google’s Gmail/Youtube/Chrome, or Linkedin for Professional Networking, you are leaving a digital footprint of tonnes of data.
+In using free online products such as Facebook for social networking, Google’s Gmail/Youtube/Chrome, or Linkedin for Professional Networking, you are leaving a digital footprint of tonnes of data.
 Billions of dollars of revenue from ads are at stake.

 Hackers could potentially connect the dots with scattered data for social engineering and have answers to your bank’s security questions.
 Your photos on social media could be misused to create fake videos.